firasuke/awesome/README.md

 system composed of the Eltanin userland and the Linux® kernel
 - [glaucus](https://glaucuslinux.org/): An opinionated Linux® distribution based on musl libc and toybox
+- [Gloire](https://codeberg.org/Ironclad/Gloire): An OS built with the Ironclad kernel using GNU tools for the userland
 - [gnuinos](https://gnuinos.org/): A libre spin of Devuan GNU/Linux (a fork of Debian without systemd), allowing users to get control over their computer and ensuring Init Freedom